Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Blue/README.md

 After successful exploitation, a command shell was obtained with `NT AUTHORITY\SYSTEM` privileges, providing full administrative control over the target machine.

-Initial Post-exploitation enumeration was performed to validate the compromise and identify system information.
+Initial post-exploitation enumeration was performed to validate the compromise and identify system information.

 The following commands were executed: